Global Alternative Investments

 |Asset Class - Private Real Estate||

-We prefer Opportunistic real estate strategies, particularly in Europe, but also with increased focus on Asia.
-Despite the recent reduction in core commercial property values, we still believe that many core markets are fully priced or overpriced for new capital investment.
-Going forward, we believe that income will comprise a larger portion of the total return than it has over the last five years for core real estate.
+We prefer Opportunistic real estate strategies, particularly in Europe but also with an increased focus on Asia.
+Going forward, we expect that income will comprise a larger portion of total return for core real estate than it has for the past five years.